Sustainability Strategy and ESG Model

 Stakeholder engagement and Materiality

-For us at Plenitude, direct involvement of all stakeholders and constant dialogue are key elements in creating shared value and establishing relationships of trust, transparency and integrity.
-For this reason, in addition to giving a voice to all its stakeholders on an annual basis, directly involving them in the definition of priority sustainability issues, we constantly strive to promote an open and transparent dialogue aimed at sharing information, values and visions.
+For Plenitude, it is crucial to directly involve all stakeholders and maintain an ongoing dialogue with them.
+These elements are essential for creating shared value and establishing relationships based on trust, transparency and integrity.
+For this reason, in addition to giving a voice to all its stakeholders on an annual basis, involving them in the definition and assessment of the impacts, the Company constantly strives to promote open and transparent dialogue to share information, values and visions.

 acc